13 Essential Online Collaboration Tools for Boosting Productivity

 What could be better:

-• It may be too feature-rich for very small teams or simple projects
+• It may be too feature-rich for smaller teams or simple projects

 • Could be expensive for smaller teams or startups, outside of the free plan